psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = Why plugin not functional on my environment? =

-This plugin is only compatible with Nginx web servers running on Linux-powered systems.
-Additionally, shell exec must be enabled and not restricted.
-Simply put, the plugin may not function fully on shared hosting environments where native Linux commands are prohibited from running via PHP.
+This plugin is compatible exclusively with Nginx web servers running on Linux-powered systems.
+Additionally, the shell_exec function must be enabled and unrestricted.
+Consequently, the plugin may not operate fully on shared hosting environments where native Linux commands are blocked from running via PHP.

-Furthermore, users must have a properly configured PHP-FPM & Nginx setup for purge and preload operations.
-Otherwise permission issues occurs.
+Moreover, a correctly configured PHP-FPM and Nginx setup is essential for the purge and preload operations to function properly.
+Otherwise, permission issues may arise.

-Warnings may appear if there are permission issues, unsupported environment or missing dependencies required for cache operations.
-Follow the warnings and refer to plugin 'Help' tab for guidance.
+If warnings appear, they may indicate permission issues, an unsupported environment, or missing dependencies required for cache operations.
+Please follow the warnings and refer to the plugin's 'Help' tab for detailed guidance.

 == Changelog ==